return/branca/README.md

 }
 ```

-You can use either Ring's SecureRandom or sodiumoxide's aead gen_nonce() or gen_key() for generating secure nonces and keys for example.
+Branca uses the [Ring crate](https://github.com/briansmith/ring) as to generate secure random nonces.
+You can still use Ring's SecureRandom or sodiumoxide's aead gen_nonce() or gen_key() for generating secure nonces and keys for example.

 But do note that the nonce **must be 24 bytes in length.** Keys **must be 32 bytes in length.**